 # HOTELS IN OSLO CITY CENTER (OSLO SENTRUM)

 Oslo City Center is the area around the main street in Oslo – Karl Johans Gate, connecting the presidential palace with the Oslo central station.
 If you are looking for hotels near Oslo central station, this is the place to check.
+It’s a great location if you are planning to take some day trips from Oslo using public transport.

 You can find there many shops, restaurants and cafes.
-This is where the big street parade for 17th of May takes place, or the biggest Christmas Market pops up in Oslo in winter.
+This is where the big street parade for the 17th of May takes place, or the biggest Christmas Market pops up in Oslo in winter.

 That’s also where the historical centre of Oslo is located.
 You can hear it’s being called Kvadraturen because of the rectangular street pattern.
 The historical part stretches from Akershus Fortress and Karl Johans gate to Jernbanetorget and Egertorget.